ROCm/Tensile/docs/src/conceptual/kernel-parameters.rst

 .. meta::
   :description: Tensile is a tool for creating a benchmark-driven backend library for GEMM
-  :keywords: Tensile concepts, solution parameter, Tensor contractions
+  :keywords: Tensile concepts, solution parameter, Tensor contractions, tensor contractions

 .. _kernel-parameters: